Fast Facts

 Spinal cord and brain tumor symptoms

 Symptoms depend on the tumor location.
-Any symptoms you have should be discussed with your doctor
+Any symptoms you have should be discussed with your doctor.
+These symptoms may be caused by problems other than an ependymoma and should be brought to your doctor’s attention as soon as possible.

 Common brain tumor symptoms include: